department-of-veterans-affairs/va.gov-team/products/identity-personalization/onboarding/discovery-research/2024-03-onboarding-generative-research/research-plan.md

   - applying for benefits
   - benefits of creating a VA.gov account.
 - People will want a personalized experience when onboarding to VA that reflects their specific situation, but not necessarily expect that to be possible through a government agency like VA.
-- There isn’t a single online tool or experience that will resolve problems people have onboarding to VA.
+- There isn’t a single online tool or experience that will resolve problems people have when they separate from service and transition to VA.

 ## Methodology
 We’re planning to conduct remote, semi-structured interviews over Zoom.